jeff-hykin/better-shell-syntax/documentation/CONTRIBUTING.md

     reference: "", # to create a name that can be referenced later for (regex backreferences) preserve_references?: false, # default=false, setting to true will allow for
     # reference name conflict.
 Usually the names are scrambled to prevent name-conflict
+    comment: "", # a comment that will show up in the final generated-grammar file (rarely used)

     #
     # internal API (dont use directly, but listed here for comprehesiveness sake)